cashapp/paparazzi/docs/accessibility.md

 # Currently Supported Properties

 - **Content Description**
     - This is the main text read out by Talkback to describe a UI element.
 For text based elements (i.e. `TextView` or Composable `Text`), this is likely the text content itself.
+For text fields this would include the content entered by users.
 - **Role (Compose only)**
     - The role of an element, such as "button", "checkbox", or "image".
 It helps assistive technologies identify the purpose of a UI component.
 - **Selected state**